kaikalii/stoneage/readme.md

 ## Modified Recipes

+- Raw copper and gold now smelt into nuggets rather than ingots, and they require a blast furnace
+- Glass now requires a blast furnace
+- Glazed terracotta now requires a blast furnace
 - Many recipes that take string can now take other items that are used to tie things:
   - String
   - Vines